iapyeh/sshscript/v3a/SSHScript v3 Documents/tutorial.md

 ```

 In v3.1, one `$` handles both direct commands and shell features.
 The former
 `$$` form is deprecated.
-See [Dollar Syntax Add-on](Basic/dollar) if this
+See the [Dollar Syntax Reference](../Basic/dollar/)
-notation suits the project.
+if this notation suits the project.

-Last Updated: 2026-09-14 18:02:02
+Last Updated: 2026-09-18 15:58:44